ryanmorr/fusion/README.md

 ### val(value?)

-Create a reactive store that encapsulates a value and notifies subscribers when the value changes:
+Create a reactive store that encapsulates a value and can notify subscribers when the value changes:

 ```javascript
 import { val } from '@ryanmorr/fusion';